- May 17, 2020

 Bake Time: 50 minutes

-Total Time: 2 hours (doesn't include overnight time)
+Total Time: 2 hours plus overnight chill time

 Pour the batter over the crust.
 Set the springform pan in a deep baking pan and place in the oven.
 Add hot water to come halfway up the side of the springform pan to create a water bath.